 Nikon used the same sensor as on the D500, so there is a small difference in both resolution and pixel size, with the D7500 losing a bit of resolution in exchange for a slightly better image quality at high ISOs.
 It should not make a huge difference for most photography needs, so I do not look at it as a negative.
 Where there is a definite improvement is in the newer EXPEED 5 processor, which is what helps the D7500 push much faster 8 fps continuous shooting speed, along with the ability to shoot 4K video.
 But the biggest welcome change on the D7500 is its buffer size – it went up from a very small buffer capable of holding only 18 images to a much more respectable buffer that can accommodate 50 14-bit losslessly compressed RAW images.
 This means that one can continuously shoot for over 6 seconds without slowing down the D7500 – a big change compared to the 3 second burst shooting on the D7200.

-Although the number of focus points remain the same at 51, it is now a more improved Multi-CAM 3500DX II version that is capable of more accurate subject tracking and accuracy, with the aid of the amazing 180K-pixel meter from the Nikon D500.
-The Nikon D7500 also gains the Auto AF Fine-Tune feature from the D500 and D5 cameras, which allows the camera to be able to calibrate lenses in Live View mode.
-In addition, there is now a Group AF focusing mode from the higher-end DSLRs.
+Although the number of focus points remain the same at 51, the D7500 has an added Group AF focusing mode from the higher-end DSLRs, which will aid in capturing erratically-moving subjects like birds in flight.
+It also gains the amazing 180K-pixel meter from the Nikon D500, as well as the Auto AF Fine-Tune feature from the D500 and D5 cameras.
+This allows the camera to calibrate lenses in Live View mode.

 The Nikon D7500 can shoot 4K videos, but as can be seen from the above table, the video footage has a 2.25x combined crop (relative to 35mm / full-frame cameras).
 While the crop can be useful for recording videos of far subjects such as wildlife and sports, one needs to be very careful when shooting video with standard lenses due to this video crop.
 The crop is also an indication that Nikon is utilizing pixel-level data instead of down-sampling so there is no sensor size advantage unfortunately.